Unraveling Crime: An Insight into Criminal Behaviour and Psyche

 Another justification for punishment is societal protection, rendering an offender incapable of further offences temporarily through imprisonment or permanently by execution (Macionis, 2006).
 Like deterrence, the primary focus of societal protection is protecting society.
 The intent is to render a punishment that leaves the deviant incapable of committing the crime again.

-As crime is inevitable in society, there are little to no chances that the criminal justice system might come up with a perfect set of punishments to curb crimes completely.
+As crime is inevitable in society, there is little to no chance that the criminal justice system might come up with a perfect set of punishments to curb crimes completely.
 It is pertinent to control crimes and especially heinous and grave crimes committed against human bodies.
 Different theories of criminal behaviour suggest that the criminality inside an individual is developed through strains and learning.

 A large number of tragic gang rape cases support the theory of association and learning through association.
-Criminal behaviour in many cases is contagious.
+Criminal behaviour, in many cases, is contagious.
 It is essential to research and study the juveniles’ tendencies to adopt criminal behaviour as well.
 In modern society with less social control, the soaring crime rate is challenging.
-Rather than experimenting with the punishments, it is essential to address the favourable conditions to violation of sanctions and the causation of crimes.
+Rather than experimenting with the punishments, it is essential to address the favourable conditions for the violation of sanctions and the causation of crimes.

 [i] Katherine S. Williams, “Anomie, Strain and Juvenile Subculture”, Textbook on criminology, 343-367 (3rd ed., 1997).

 [ii] Harry Elmer Barner and Negley K. Teeters, New Horizons in Criminology, 116-119 (3rd ed., 1959)

 [v] Katherine S. Williams, “Differential Association”, Textbook on criminology, 501-519 (6th ed., 2012)